plentymarkets/feedback-plugin/meta/documents/user_guide_en.md

 ﻿# Feedback

 Display customer reviews in the online store and reply to feedbacks.
-The feedback plugin requires the Ceres ShopBuilder.
+The feedback plugin requires the plentyShop LTS ShopBuilder.

 ## Setting up customer reviews